 At the moment I wrote the caption for this paragraph I wondered whether the MPI at Frankfurt am Main has indeed a motto of its own, but this one could very well play this role!
 In the face of many other fields of science and law for which the Max-Planck-Gesellschaft has created institutes it is most reassuring that legal history, too, has got its place since many years.
 The research programs of the MPG’s institutes are comparable to any other research institute, but the main goals and aims are reviewed by the central board in Munich through the years, with as a possible consequence closure or radical change.

-One of the changes has been a shift of focus from the European Middle Ages to other periods and regions.
+One of the changes has been a shift of focus from private law to other legal disciplines, and from the European Middle Ages to other periods and regions.
 Countries in the South-East of Europe and Latin America are new targets of research.
 Luckily materials brought together at the MPI such as a large collection of microfilms of medieval manuscripts are still safely in place.
 Quite recently the history of the former Arbeitsgruppe Legistik has been honoured with the launch of a digital version of the Verzeichnis der Handschriften zum römischen Recht bis 1600 (4 vol., Frankfurt am Main 1972) in the database Manuscripta Juridica.
 The original edition itself was basically a print made by Gero Dolezalek and Hans van de Wouw with their pioneering computer program of information concerning manuscripts in libraries worldwide containing texts of and commentaries on Roman law.
 The online version will be supplemented with data concerning manuscripts with canon law texts.
 Recht im ersten Jahrtausend is a new subseries of the MPI in the main series Studien zur europäischen Rechtsgeschichte.
 The recent publication of Andreas Thier’s study Hierarchie und Autonomie.
 Regelungstraditionen der Bischofsbestellung in der Geschichte des kirchlichen Wahlrechts bis 1140 (Frankfurt am Main, 2011), on episcopal elections and medieval ecclesiastical law, shows that early European legal history is not neglected.

 The library of the Frankfurt MPI is really the core and the heart of the institute.
 Its digital library testifies to its rich holdings by steady enlargements.
 To the first section with digitized German law journals between 1800 and 1918 a second section has been added this year with journals between 1703 and 1830.
 At present you can view 31 journals, some two hundred (!) more will be added.
 You will not wonder that these projects dominate the field of legal history until now, and they have a special place in an earlier post on digitized journals and legal history.